VoidedClouds/van-reactive-element/README.md

       return dom;
     });

-    // Example of using the .val getter in functional components:
-    // props.val.title === props.title.val (for reactive properties)
-    // props.val.titlePropertyPostfix === props.titlePropertyPostfix (for non-reactive properties)
   }
 );
 // Note: The `define` function returns a custom element class, which can be subclassed or registered manually if needed.